Canadian Nationalist Party (2017): History

 Shortly after the 2019 election, Patron was charged with aggravated assault, assault causing bodily harm and breach of probation, after attacking two women in Regina, Saskatchewan, who were sent to hospital for their injuries.
-On August 23, 2022, Patron was sentenced concurrently to 18-months in jail for two counts of assault causing bodily harm; however, because Patron received time served credit for the amount of time he spent in custody, the sentence was considered served.

 A complaint was filed with the RCMP against Patron by the Friends of Simon Wiesenthal Center on July 15, 2020.
 In their complaint they claim that a post on the party's Facebook page constitutes hate speech.
 The RCMP had investigated the party in 2019 for a similar claim.
-Patron was arrested by the RCMP and charged with wilful promotion of hate on February 17, 2021, in connection to the complaint.
+Patron was arrested by the RCMP and charged with willful promotion of hate on February 17, 2021, in connection to the complaint.

 Gus Stefanis assumed leadership of the party on August 27, 2021.

 The CNP was deregistered by Elections Canada on March 31, 2022, due to its failure to maintain an active party membership of at least 250.

+On August 23, 2022, Patron was sentenced concurrently to 18-months in jail for two counts of assault causing bodily harm, in relation to his assault of two women in 2019.
+However, because Patron received time served credit for the amount of time he spent in custody, the sentence was considered served.
 On October 20, 2022, Patron was sentenced to one year in jail for willfully promoting hatred against Jewish people and ordered to refrain from posting about them for a year after the sentence ends.

+In August 2023, Patron was charged with two counts of impersonating a police officer in Saskatchewan, two counts of failing to comply with court-ordered conditions and one of criminal harassment.
+In the first incident, police said he approached a woman and accused her of abducting her own mixed-race child.
+She sought help in a nearby hotel and he followed her, caused a disturbance and fled when bystanders intervened.
+Police also investigated an incident in which he approached a woman on the University of Saskatchewan campus, claimed to be a peace officer and offered to escort her – she declined his offer and he left.
+The university issued a warning about him trespassing and impersonating staff, and asked individuals who saw him on campus to contact protective services.
+He faced a third charge of impersonating a police officer after he harassed a man and his girlfriend at the Midtown Plaza in Saskatoon on 20 July 2023.
+The man in question was an off-duty Royal Canadian Mounted Police officer who had moved from Iraq to Canada when he was four years old.
+Patron was convicted of criminal harassment and impersonating a police officer in relation to his harassment of the mother and child.
+He was convicted again of the former charge in relation to his harassment of the couple, as well as the latter charge in relation to his attempt to accompany a woman at the University of Saskatchewan.